Highlands Union Bank

-Highlands Union Bank was a financial institution based in Abingdon, Virginia and founded in 1985.
-In 2019 it was announced that First Community Bank and Highlands Union Bank were to merge.
+Highlands Union Bank was an American financial institution based in Abingdon, Virginia.
+It was founded in 1985.
+In 2019 First Community Bank and Highlands Union Bank were merged.
 As a result all existing Highlands Union Bank locations were renamed to First Community Bank.

 The first HUB office was started by 600 investors in an attempt to form a local bank for their community.
 Highlands Union Banks assets grew to $9.2 million in their first year in business.
 Immediately prior to the First Community Bank merger, the bank boasted 15 locations in the Tennessee, Virginia, and North Carolina Tri-state area.